 - Fee assured

-Miss Di Marco qualified from the University of Cambridge and Guy's, King's and St. Thomas's School of Medicine in 2004, with distinction and undertook her basic and higher surgical training in London.
+Miss Di Marco qualified from the University of Cambridge and Guy's, King's and St. Thomas's School of Medicine in 2004, with a rowing Blue for the Women's Boat Race and distinction in her clinical studies.
+She undertook her basic and higher surgical training in London.
 She was awarded a doctorate in 2016 from Imperial College, London for work on surgical technology.
 In 2017 she became a Fellow of the Royal College of Surgeons of England, having been awarded the ASGBI Gold Medal for outstanding performance.
 She subsequently undertook the prestigious T.S.
 Reeve Fellowship in the Endocrine Surgery Unit of Sydney University at the Royal North Shore Hospital, Sydney, Australia, before taking up her post at Imperial.

 Miss.
 Di Marco has an active role in teaching and research: she has authored/co-authored over 25 peer-reviewed research papers and supervises pre- and post- clinical students at Imperial College.

 Areas of interest